 If you are working in the plumbing or heating engineering trades, in particular, you need only think of the considerable damage that might be caused by the escape of water from a failed connection you have made or the risk of fire from a blow-torch that is being used on the job.

 Through risks such as these, the very financial success and future of your whole business may depend.
 If damage is caused or someone is injured, is your business going to be able to afford the compensation you are likely to be ordered to pay to the injured party or parties?

-Since the answer, in most cases, is no, you might want to rely on the protection of plumbers’ insurance – and, like many plumbers before you, turn to the specialist advice and guidance in arranging insurance for plumbers that we have gained here at constructaquote.com.
+Since the answer, in most cases, is no, you might want to rely on the protection of plumbers’ insurance – and, like many plumbers before you, turn to a team who can guide you through the insurance policies that a plumber way wish to consider, that's what we do here at constructaquote.com.